Elo-Mary/Small_Automatic_Irrigation_System/README.en.md

 1. Install the required libraries in the Arduino IDE: `Adafruit GFX Library` and `Adafruit SSD1306`.
 2. Wire the hardware according to the [interface documentation](./docs/interface-documentation.md).
-3. Open `template.ino` and select Arduino Uno or a compatible board.
+3. Open `SmallAutomaticIrrigationSystem.ino` and select Arduino Uno or a compatible board.
 4. Compile and upload the program.
 5. Adjust the threshold constants based on real sensor readings.